-And why you shouldn’t say no to taking the opportunity to take the stage.
+…and why you shouldn’t say no to your the opportunity to take the stage.

 Be forewarned.
 Today’s post is a little edgy…blunt and with a bit of cheeky fun intertwined.
-I’ve been short on sleep these past few weeks.
 Hold on to your feathers…

 Why is it that sometimes a blowhard with a big ego that doesn’t have much that’s worthy to say, will without apprehension take the stage, and those that have vision and ideas that have substance and value are sometimes/often hesitant to grab the mic (or toot their own horn)?